ShreyaAdhya/Giant-octopus/README.md

 # Giant-octopus

-Three publicly avalaible datasets from ggplot are plotted
+Three publicly avalaible datasets from ggplot are plotted using ggplot package